 Regardless of the washing method, air drying is essential.
 Air drying helps the jeans retain the custom fit you obtain through months of wear when starting with rigid denim.

-The Myth to Freezing Raw Denim
+The Myth of Freezing Raw Denim

-Regardless of the washing method you employ, do not fall victim to the urban legend that instead washing your jeans you can just “freshen them up” by keeping them in the freezer overnight.
+Regardless of the washing method you employ, do not fall victim to the urban legend that instead of washing your jeans you can just “freshen them up” by keeping them in the freezer overnight.
 Think about how ridiculous that notion is.
 The freezer will not miraculously remove the dirt and whatever else is causing an odor.
-There are various ways to mask odor, and our favorite is Juniper Ridge’s Desert Denim Wash.
+There are various ways to mask the odor, and our favorite is Juniper Ridge’s Desert Denim Wash.